-The declaration for the 2017-19 Scottish Youth Parliament (SYP) elections took place at our headquarters on Friday 17 March.
+The declaration for the Scottish Young Parliament (SYP) Elections 2019-21 took place at Council HQ on Friday 29 March.

-The voting period ran from 6-15 March which saw young people aged 12-25 across the region casting their votes using the single transferable voting system to elect a Member of the Scottish Youth Parliament (MSYP) for their constituency.
+Young people aged 12-25 from across Scotland were invited to cast their vote using the single transferable voting system to elect a Member of the Scottish Youth Parliament (MSYP) for their constituency.